.

 THERE'S A QUITE A STORY . .

-of how we in Sutton came to find more details of Pat and his family
+of how we in Sutton came to find more details about

 I originally wrote to Bronwen, having found her name and email address in an Internet Directory.
 She was on a list of people on a website called "Random Acts of Genealogical Kindness" where volunteer helpers offer help and research in Family History matters.
 It seemed too good to be true.